Newsletter Subscribe

 Start with a large bowl and sift the flour and other dry ingredients such as baking powder, baking soda, salt, and sugar.
 This process helps to incorporate more air into the flour.
 Repeat this step by lifting the pre-sifted flour and other dry ingredients with the sieve.

-Flip to the other side and repeat the process when it is nicely brown.
+Flip to the other side and repeat the process when it is nicely browned.
 Once it is cooked, remove the pan to a plate.
 Repeat the process and keep re-adding oil or butter to ensure the next pancake cooks perfectly.